A R T I C L E S O F A S S O C I A T I O N

 c) However, resolutions on amendment of the Company’s Articles of Association and the winding-up of the Company shall only be valid if two thirds of the entire share capital are represented at the General Meeting and if two thirds of both the votes cast and of the voting share capital represented at the General Meeting vote in favour of the resolution.

-a) Any shareholder shall be entitled to attend the General Meeting, provided he has made a request for and obtained an admission card at the Company’s offices or by contacting the Company electronically not later than three days prior to the Meeting.
-Proof that the person is a shareholder shall be provided by presentation of or sending an extract from the VP Securities A/S which must not be more than one month old.
+a) Any shareholder shall be entitled to attend the General Meeting, provided he has made a request for and obtained an admission card at the Company’s offices or by contacting the Company electronically not later than three (3) days prior to the Meeting.
+Proof that the person is a shareholder shall be provided by presentation of or sending a transcript from VP Securities A/S which must not be more than one (1) month old.
 The admission card shows the number of votes to which the shareholder concerned is entitled.

 The Company may elect for communications from the Company to individual shareholders to be electronic only, including by e-mail, and for general announcements to be available to shareholders on the Company’s website www.monthor.com, unless otherwise provided in the Danish Companies Act.
 The Company may communicate with individual shareholders by ordinary post at any time as a supplement or alternative to electronic communications.